 So, how do you get your full licence in NSW?
 In this guide, we’ll run you through each stage, discussing what it includes and how to pass it with flying colours.

-A lot of learners ask us how to get their green Ps in NSW, and for how long they have to be on their red Ps.
+A lot of learners ask us how to get their green Ps in NSW, and for how long they need to stay on their red Ps.
 If these questions have been on your mind, let’s dive in.

-The last step before getting your full licence in NSW is obtaining your P2 provisional driver licence.
-This licence is known as your green Ps.
+The final step before getting your full licence in NSW is obtaining your P2 provisional driver licence, commonly known as your green Ps.

-Similar to being on your red Ps, this licence allows you to drive unsupervised with a range of restrictions that are similar to those of a P1 licence.
+Similar to being on your red Ps, a P2 licence allows you to drive unsupervised, but with a range of restrictions that closely resemble those of a P1 licence.

-If you’re wondering how to get your green Ps or P2 licence in NSW, the process is quite simple.
+If you’re wondering how to get your green Ps or P2 licence in NSW, the process is quite straightforward.
+You must have held your P1 provisional licence for at least 12 months.

-You’ll need to have been on your P1 provisional licence for 12 months.
-Once this time has passed, you’ll need to prove your identity and pay the associated fees.
+Once this period has passed, you’ll need to prove your identity and pay the associated fees to upgrade to your P2 provisional licence.

 The next step in getting your full licence in NSW is securing your P1 provisional licence, also known as your red Ps.
-Once you’ve got your red Ps, you’ll be able to drive unsupervised so long as you adhere to a range of restrictions.
+Once you’ve got your red Ps, you’ll be able to drive unsupervised, provided you follow certain restrictions.

 Alongside the general NSW road rules, you’ll also be required to: